luxfi/cli/cmd/commands.md

 **Subcommands:**

-- [`messenger`](#lux-interchain-messenger): The messenger command suite provides a collection of tools for interacting with ICM messenger contracts.
+- [`messenger`](#lux-interchain-messenger): The messenger command suite provides a collection of tools for interacting with Warp messenger contracts.
-- [`relayer`](#lux-interchain-relayer): The relayer command suite provides a collection of tools for deploying and configuring an ICM relayers.
+- [`relayer`](#lux-interchain-relayer): The relayer command suite provides a collection of tools for deploying and configuring an Warp relayers.
 - [`tokenTransferrer`](#lux-interchain-tokentransferrer): The tokenTransfer command suite provides tools to deploy and manage Token Transferrers.

 **Flags:**